xuankimtran/docs-1/pages/katalon-studio/docs/installing-webdriveragent-for-ios-devices.md

    > **Note**
    >
-   > For Appium version below 1.20.0, you also need to run the next script on the same terminal:
+   > For Appium version older than 1.20.0, you also need to run the following script on the same terminal:
    >
    > ```groovy
    > sh ./Scripts/bootstrap.sh -d